We believe that this project will help improve honeybee genetics and resistance to disease.

 While horseback riding in Southern Utah several years ago, many miles from agriculture or population, Stan noticed a honeybee on a flower.
 Bees don't forage farther from home than they have to, a mile or two.
 Considering the distance it was from town, the bees' colony must have been a feral colony.
 It was too far away to be a recently-escaped swarm and must have been there for a long time.
 If bee swarms move about half a mile each year, this swarm could have been there for about 100 years.

 Since finding the first feral bee, we take yearly trips to Southern Utah in search of feral colonies.
-We look for bees along the way on local flowers, and now that word of the project is out, we look in locations referred by our customers.
+We look for bees along the way on roadside flowers, and now that word of the project is out, we look in locations referred by our customers.

-Once we find a feral colony, we take a mating nuc (a small colony with 1-2 frames of worker bees and a virgin queen) to the area with virgin queens ready to mate.
-We let queens out of their nucs to find feral drone congregation areas and mate with feral drones.
-As a queen only mates once in her lifetime, with a dozen-ish drones, she will store sperm from the feral bees to lay eggs during her reign.
+Once we find a feral colony, we take a mating nuc (a small colony with 1-2 frames of worker bees and a virgin queen) to the area.
+The virgin queen will fly out to a drone congregation area and mate with feral drone bees.
+As a queen only mates once in her lifetime, with a dozen-ish drones, she will store their sperm in her body to lay fertilized eggs during her reign.

 We carefully remove all drones and drone cells from the mating nuc.
 Their removal ensures that the queen can only mate with feral drones, and that the feral gene pool will not be polluted.

-We raise daughter queens from these, and repeat the process of mating with feral drone bees over several generations.
+We raise daughter queens from these eggs, and repeat the process of mating them with feral drone bees over several generations.
 This way, our queens have a high proportion of feral bee genetics, plus some of our own survivor stock.